Ochanissi/RoboFriends-TypeScript/README.md

 # RoboFriends

-**RoboFriends** is a small React application that fetches and displays a list of robot cards from a local database.
+**RoboFriends** is a small React application that fetches and displays a list of robot cards from an API.
 It's the same [**RoboFriends**](https://github.com/Ochanissi/RoboFriends) app, but now in TypeScript.

 ## Getting Started